wilfredinni/python-cheatsheet/docs/builtin/exec.md

 #         4
 ```

-In this example, the <router-link to="/cheatsheet/python-builtin-functions/exec">exec()</router-link> function is used to execute a for loop that iterates over a <router-link to="/cheatsheet/python-builtin-functions/range">range</router-link> of numbers and <router-link to="/cheatsheet/python-builtin-functions/print">prints</router-link> each number to the console.
+In this example, the `exec()` function is used to execute a for loop that iterates over a <router-link to="/builtin/range">range</router-link> of numbers and <router-link to="/builtin/print">prints</router-link> each number to the console.

 ## Modifying Variables
 ```python